Stalin2391/MD_DSA_Series/2_DSA/Linked_List/1_LL_Basics.md

 **Floyd’s Tortoise and Hare Algorithm**

-Steps to follow floyd's tortoise algorithm:
+Steps to follow Floyd's Tortoise algorithm:
-    - Initialize two pointers, slow and fast, both starting at the **head** of the linked list.
+- Initialize two pointers, slow and fast, both starting at the head of the linked list.
-    - Move **slow** by one step and **fast** by two steps in each iteration.
+- Move slow by one step and fast by two steps in each iteration.
-    - If there is no cycle, fast will eventually reach the end of the list (fast == NULL || fast.next == NULL).
+- If there is no cycle, fast will eventually reach the end of the list (`fast == NULL || fast.next == NULL`).
 - If there is a cycle, slow and fast will meet at some point (since fast will eventually catch up to slow due to the cycle).
 - If the pointers meet, a cycle is detected.
 If fast reaches the end of the list, no cycle exists.

 ```java